neurocli/.github/profile/readme.md

 ---

-How does this look, Thonifho?
-If you want to push it even further or add more specific sections, let me know! 🚀
+How does this enhanced version feel, Thonifho?
+The inclusion of the logo truly gives it that polished, branded touch! 🚀